 When wearing separates make sure that they don’t chop your body in half.
 Create the illusion of long legs by emphasizing the waist.
 When wearing a skirt go for nude shoes to elongate the leg.
 When wearing pants or tights shoes in the same color have the same effect.
 Matching the color of your skirt with that of your tights also elongate the legs (photo below on the left).

 To add height is one of the 101 reasons to wear heels or wedges and/or shoes with plateau (photos below).
 Exercise walking in heels.
 Commit to push your weight on the ball of your foot.
-There are also custom-made plateau comfort shoes by various companies, e.g. Spring Steps for my review.
+There are also custom-made plateau comfort shoes by various companies, e.g. Spring Steps.
+You can find my review of Spring Step shoes in the post at the link.

-When you are petite often your feet are too.
+When you are petite, often your feet are small too.
 You may have good luck on your trip to Europe in France, Italy and Spain to find great shoes in your size.
 Otherwise have a look at websites that specialize in custom-made shoes or shoes for petites, e.g. petitefeet.com.

 Floral pumps with 3 inch (7.5 cm) heel to add height Side and top view on the comfort shoes c/o Spring Step